pwr-Solaar/Solaar/docs/features.md

-Features are implemented as settable features in lib/logitech_receiver/settings_templates.py
-Some features also have direct implementation in lib/logitech_receiver/hidpp20.py
+Features are implemented as settable features in lib/logitech_receiver/settings_templates.py some features also have direct implementation in lib/logitech_receiver/hidpp20.py

 In most cases it should suffice to only implement the settable feature